arkharman12/microsoft_clone/README.md

-# Microsoft Homepage Clone
+# Microsoft Clone
-Microsoft homepage using HTML5/CSS and a bit of JS for the menu.
-Also, using  modern CSS including CSS grid, flexbox and responsive media queries
+Microsoft homepage created using HTML5/CSS3 and a bit of JS for the menu.
+Also, using  modern CSS3 techniques including CSS grid, flexbox and responsive media queries